pagkly/Zed/Investopedia4/Modified Adjusted Gross Income (MAGI).md

 Zero

-Single, head of household, or married filing separately and you didn't live with your spouse at any time during the year
+Single, head of household, or [[Married Filing Separately|married filing separately]] and you didn't live with your spouse at any time during the year

 Less than $122,000